Path 27: Background

 High voltages are typically needed to convey large quantities of electrical power over a vast distance, while also minimizing the amount of energy lost to resistance in the conductive cables as a byproduct from a high current; that is, raising the voltage lowers the amperage for the circuit, according to Ohm's law.
-Whereas high-voltage transmission routes commonly use a three-phase alternating current (AC) to move electricity in a to-and-fro fashion, high-voltage direct current (HVDC) lines, such as Path 27, carry power in only one direction.
-A direct current (DC) also incurs less loss of energy than AC over the same distance; in other words, DC can sustain power much further than AC, which may require intermediate stations, or "taps," along the route.
-Another disadvantage for AC is that power tends to flow on the outer layer of the conductor, a phenomenon called the "skin effect."
+Whereas high-voltage transmission routes commonly employ a three-phase alternating current (AC) to move electricity in a to-and-fro fashion, high-voltage direct current (HVDC) lines, such as Path 27, carry power in only one direction.
+A direct current (DC) also incurs less loss of energy than AC over the same distance; in other words, DC can sustain power much further than AC, which may require intermediate stations, or "taps", along the route.
+Another disadvantage for AC is that power tends to flow on the outer layer of the conductor, a phenomenon called the skin effect.
 DC eschews this problem; it allows power to penetrate the entire thickness of the conductor for optimal capacity.
 Finally, DC circuitry has been chosen for Path 27 because the cost of transmitting power over its distance is lower than with AC, which is best economically suited for shorter stretches.
 HVDC is also cheaper because it utilizes fewer than three conductors, translating to less materials and subsequently allaying the cost of infrastructure and equipment used.

-ABB Group, a multinational electrical supplier based in Switzerland, manages the framework and supplies for Path 27, and was a chief contributor for the power line's installment.
-The number in "Path 27" is assigned by the Western Electricity Coordinating Council (WECC), which oversees the electrical transmission grid across the American West, to distinguish this line from the other critical transmission routes.
+Asea, a multinational electrical supplier based in Sweden, managed the framework and supplies for Path 27, and was a chief contributor for the power line's installment.
+The number in "Path 27" is assigned by the Western Electricity Coordinating Council (WECC), which oversees the electrical transmission grid across the American West, to distinguish this line from the other critical transmission routes in the region.
+A 2010 report indicated that Path 27 was also the most congested electrical pathway within WECC's territory, though the system is able to handle such heavy usage.